luketpeterson/summum-types/README.md

 * `impl` blocks must be in the same `summum!` macro invocation where the types are defined.
 This is the primary reason `summum` is not an attrib macro.
 The limitation is due to [this issue](https://github.com/rust-lang/rust/issues/44034) and the work-around¹ is likely more fragile and a worse experience than just keeping the impls together.

 * Each inner type should occur only once within a sum-type.
 The purpose of this crate is runtime dynamism over multiple types.
-If you want to multiple variants backed by the same type, then you could define type aliases.
+If you want to create multiple variants backed by the same type, then you could define type aliases.
 Or try [typesum by Natasha England-Elbro](https://github.com/0x00002a/typesum).

 ¹It's possible to implement the macro expansion in two passes where the second macro is created on the fly, folding in information from the source code.
 But it's a bit of a Rube Goldberg machine.